Canner/vulcan-demo/doc/template/README.md

     LIMIT 1
     ```

-    We used the if expression to throw an error when the result equals `0`, Vulcan server will stop executing and respond immediately when meeting a {% error %} tag, `"CUSTOMER_NOT_FOUND"` is the error code we want to throw.
+    We used the if expression to throw an error when the result equals `0`, VulcanSQL server will stop executing and respond immediately when meeting a `{% error %}` tag, `"CUSTOMER_NOT_FOUND"` is the error code we want to throw.

-    ?> You can add more information about your errors, e.g. description, HTTP code …etc. Please check Error response(TBD, link to doc)
+  ?> You can add more information about your errors, e.g. description, HTTP code …etc. Please check [Error response](./api-building/error-response)

     You can test with some invalid names:

     - [{{ endpoint }}/api/customer?name=some-invalid-name]({{ endpoint }}/api/customer?name=some-invalid-name)

 4. Throw an error when the name is ambiguous.
-We noticed that some customers have the same first name, let’s figure them out and throw an error.
+We noticed that some customers have the same first name, let's figure them out and throw an error.
-    We’ll need to use the user’s count twice, in order the reuse the result, we need to save the result first.
+    We'll need to use the user's count twice, in order the reuse the result, we need to save the result first.

     ```sql
     {% req user %}
-    SELECT COUNT(\*) AS count FROM customers
+    SELECT COUNT(*) AS count FROM customers
     WHERE UPPER(first_name) = {{ context.params.name | upper }}
     {% endreq %}